romcal/romcal/README.md

 In most countries, All Saints and All Souls are celebrated on the 1st and 2nd of November respectively.
 However, in England and Wales, if All Saints (1 November) falls on a Saturday, it is transferred to the Sunday and All Souls is transferred to Monday 3rd Novemeber.

-Romcal implements this unique difference by overriding the `allSouls` and `allSaints` celebrations in the national calendars of `src/calendars/england.js` and `src/calendars/wales.js` (the original definition was in `src/calendars/general.js`).
-The overriding dates in these calendars define a IIFE callback function for the moment property that holds logic for determining if the date should be moved.
+romcal implements this unique difference by overriding the `allSouls` and `allSaints` celebrations in the national calendars of `src/calendars/england.js` and `src/calendars/wales.js` (the original definition was in `src/calendars/general.js`).
+The overriding dates in these calendars define a IIFE callback function for the Moment property that holds logic for determining if the date should be moved.

 Since national calendar dates have higher precendence than general calendar dates, the national date definitions for All Saints and All Souls will override the ones in the general calendar.